Last Updated on 19 April 2021

 Puerto de la Cruz, Tenerife

 If you’re thinking of a getaway to Tenerife for some year round Vitamin D, then why not consider staying in Puerto de la Cruz?
 Located in the north of the island with the dramatic backdrop of Mount Teide, Puerto de la Cruz is a picturesque former fishing village which has blossomed into a bustling seaside town.
 With a traditional essence still very much prevalent, Puerto de la Cruz is home to a pretty little Old Town and quaint harbour, is dotted with parks and gardens and has an abundance of beautiful eateries where you can indulge in Tapas (washed down with something cold, of course)!
-The beaches in Puerto de la Cruz are uniquely lined with volcanic black sand, and the winding esplanade offers the perfect walk to enjoy the coastal views!
+The beaches in Puerto de la Cruz are uniquely lined with volcanic black sand making them one of Europe’s natural wonders, and the winding esplanade offers the perfect walk to enjoy the coastal views!
 If you are looking for a short getaway where there is sun and plenty to do, then Puerto de la Cruz should be a contender for your 2021 travel list!

 Langkawi is the type of place you might see featured on the front of a travel brochure, with its turquoise waters and long sandy beaches.
 An archipelago of 99 islands located off of the west coast of Malaysia, Langkawi is a tropical paradise which erupts out of the Andaman Sea.
 The main island is filled with palm tree framed paddy fields and jungle cladded hills, and beaches where clear waters lap the shores.
 The tranquil main town of Pantai Cenang boasts an expansive palm tree lined sandy beach, has various options for enjoying some tasty Malaysia cuisine and is the perfect base for exploring Langkawi further (on land or by sea)!
 And what’s more, Langkawi is a tax free island so you can certainly afford to enjoy a cold beer in a hammock chair whilst watching the sun go down!